Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Alternative metric structures on spaces of norms

 \section{Alternative metric structures on spaces of norms}

-The goal of this section, which stands somewhat appart from the rest of the paper, is to exploit the properties of determinants of norms to endow the space of diagonalizable norms with natural metric structures, recovering in particular the Bruhat-Tits metric in the non-Archimedean case.
+The goal of this section, which stands somewhat apart from the rest of the paper, is to exploit the properties of determinants of norms to endow the space of diagonalizable norms with natural metric structures, recovering in particular the Bruhat--Tits metric in the non-Archimedean case.

+In this section, $K$ is again an arbitrary complete valued field, and $V$ an $N$-dimensional $K$-vector space.